A family discovers how their favorite winter destination holds up in the summer. By Erin Holt

 I hopped out of the truck at our campsite, eager to stretch my legs.
 The drive from Seattle was only five hours, but, aside from a few rest stops along the way and a quick lunch in Spokane, we'd been sitting the whole time.
 Dylan and Matthew immediately unpacked their fishing gear and headed to the river to check out the rainbow trout, while Sam and I explored the area.
 From the old covered bridge that spans the flowing river, we could see Matthew and Dylan flicking their fly rods back and forth, the lines dancing along the water.

 Outdoor enthusiasts, our family had ventured to Silver Valley several times over the years for skiing and fat tire biking.
-There are two resorts within half an hour of each other, and we never tire of our favorite runs.
-We’d always meant to check out one of our favorite road trip destinations in the summer, and now that Dylan was about to start his freshman year of college, we thought it was the perfect time to squeeze in one last family trip to Silver Valley.
+There are two resorts within half and hour of each other, and we never tire of our favorite runs.
+We'd always meant to check out one of our favorite road trip destinations in the summer, and now that Dylan was about to start his freshman year of college, we thought it was the perfect time to squeeze in one last family trip to Silver Valley.
 We looked forward to seeing some of our favorite snow-covered passes lush with vibrant warm-weather foliage.

 After an afternoon of fishing, Matthew taught Sam how to properly build a roaring campfire, which we gathered around to roast marshmallows and tell stories.
 As the flames crackled and spit, we reminisced over past winters in the valley, spent skiing and snowshoeing rather than fishing and camping.